neverfap-deluxe/nfd-api/content/content_podcast/EP_09_what_is_effective_meditation.md

 - Welcome to the NeverFap Deluxe podcast.
   - My name is Julius Reade.
-  - So you might be wondering, what is this podcast about?
-Well, let me tell you, young stranger! it’s a podcast about overcoming porn addiction *
+  - Explain what podcast is about.
-  - I also run a website called NeverFap Deluxe which aims to help people suffering from Porn addiction.
+  - I run a website.
-  - In addition, I also run a Discord channel where I run an accountability program to help porn addicts like yourself, get advice and information, as well as commit to daily awareness and meditation practices.
+  - I run a Discord channel.
-  - I also run a subreddit.
+  - I run a subreddit.
-  - If you’d like to support the podcast, feel free to visit my Patreon (The easiest thing is if you just Google NeverFap Deluxe into Google)
+  - I have a Patreon.

 - Today we’re going to be talking about meditation.
   - Man, and it’s going to be a big one.
   - I mean, if you thought the empire state building was big, you ain’t seen nothin’ yet buddy.
   - We’re going to talk about why it’s important

 - Mental health upate
   -

 - It’s kind of funny because I haven’t actually talked about these things yet, I’m just hyping it up.